When Joanna Burt-Kinderman welcomed Matthew Campbell to Pocahontas County in 2017, Campbell sat in on the best math classes he’d ever seen.

 “There was something real about these classes,” said Campbell, an associate professor of mathematics education and associate director of teacher education at the School of Education within the College of Applied Human Sciences.
 “Teachers were using interesting tasks and routines to get students thinking and talking.
 And students were thinking and talking.
 It happened in different ways across classrooms, but in every case students were discussing math.”

 Campbell remembers feeling astonished by what he experienced “early one fall morning, in a place where for the first time in years I was without a cell signal for 36 hours.
-It felt like it all happened in an organic, grassroots way, although of course it required Joanna’s special vision a nd skill set.”
+It felt like it all happened in an organic, grassroots way, although of course it required Joanna’s special vision and skill set.”

 Burt-Kinderman, an instructional coach for the Pocahontas County school district, earned her master's degree from WVU in 2015 with a thesis on cooperative learning in rural math classrooms.
 She and Campbell had connected then, and on his trip to Pocahontas County, she voiced her conviction that the vitality of the learning he’d witnessed had everything to do with the fact that teachers had led the changemaking that happened in their teaching practices.
 As they talked, they realized they were equally committed to enabling teachers to exercise leadership from within the classroom.